ejglynn/mhcglobe/README.md

 `jupyter notebook`

-On your browser, go to
+On your browser, click on the `MHCGlobe_User_Notebook.ipynb` to open and interact with the notebook.